Dear Residents and Visitors of Cape May County:

 The Department will use Aqua Reslin, trade name for permethrin, and/or Aqua Anvil / Anvil 10+10, trade names for sumithrin, and/or Duet / Aqua Duet, trade names for prallethrin and sumithrin, and/or Zenivex / Aqua Zenivex, trade names for etofenprox, applied as ultra-low volume aerosols.

-Spraying by truck may take place on Tuesday, July 18, Wednesday, July 19, and/or Thursday, July 20, between the hours of 7 PM and 12 midnight.
+Spraying by truck may take place on Wednesday, August 15, and/or Thursday, August 16, and/or Friday, August 17, between the hours of 7 PM and 12 midnight.
 Portions of the following municipalities that may be sprayed include:

 Villas, Fishing Creek, Cape May Beach, Town Bank, North Cape May, Erma, Cold Spring & Diamond Beach in Lower Township.